Nibezak/payflow-package/docs/core/contributing.md

 ## Contributing Code

-The basic process for contributing to Lunar is as follows...
+The basic process for contributing to Payflow is as follows...

 1. Fork the monorepo
 2. Clone your fork locally